Bounce Rate in Google Analytics – Use it to Increase Traffic & Retention

 This clearly called optimization of that blogpost for the more focus keywords.
 When I did, not only the bounce rate improved, the post started ranking for several profitable and relevant keywords.

-Similarly, for ecommerce or business sites, if your business is local and serve locales but your site ranks on global keywords, you’re clearly bouncing a lot of visitors back.
+Similarly, for e-commerce or business sites, if your business is local and serves locales but your site ranks on global keywords, you’re clearly bouncing a lot of visitors back.
 This results either generally from poor marketing or without keyword research.
-Every keyword with higher search volume may not be a money keyword.
+Every keyword with a higher search volume may not be a money keyword.
 Make sure your website ranks on focused keywords in search engines.

 Invest in professional keyword research before getting or website created and marketed.
 Role of bounce rate in SEO has a huge impact.